mozilla-services/server-syncstorage/deployment/README.rst

    * Bring up the instance, configure MySQL, create tables, etc.
    * Assign a set of new hostnames to it in syncstorage::webhead manifest
-   * Add a master secret for each new hostname to puppet://syncstorage/secrets
+   * Re-generate the secrets file from the puppet template, so that it includes the new hostnames
    * Push the new puppet config to the syncstorage webheads
    * Push the updated secrets file to the tokenserver
    * Add each new hostname into the nodes database on tokenserver

-To chance the master secret for an existing node we need to do the following, in order:
+To change the master secret for an existing node we need to do the following, in order:

    * Add a new secret for that node in puppet://syncstorage/secrets, leaving